5 lessons in contemporary Art Deco design from Gran Hotel Inglés, Madrid’s hottest hotel

 ‘Color drenching,’ another favorite of interior experts at present, involves choosing one particular hue – and maintaining its tones throughout all surfaces in your room.
 However, while this rule may sound initially intimidating, the effect is not as dramatic as the name suggests.
 Instead, you can experiment with various tones of the same color, as seen demonstrated above with the hotel’s various gray hues.
 This is the modern bedroom idea that will struggle to go out of date.

 Nightly rates at Gran Hotel Inglés start from €375 per room per night on a B&B basis based on double occupancy.
-For more information, visit their website.
+For more information, visit their website

 Before joining Future, Megan worked as a News Explainer at The Telegraph, following her MA in International Journalism at the University of Leeds.
-During her BA in English Literature and Creative Writing, she gained writing experience in the US while studying in New York.
+During her BA in English Literature and Creative Writing, she gained writing experience in the US whilst studying in New York.
 Megan also focused on travel writing during her time living in Paris, where she produced content for a French travel site.
-She currently lives in London with her antique typewriter and expansive collection of houseplants.